-- Invasive management plan is likely necessary. - likely be managed with hand-cutting methods (see page 27). - establish a meadow habitat. - has fully stabilized post-remediation.
+- Invasive management plan is likely necessary. - Because invasive species are in mostly concentrated areas, they can likely be managed with hand-cutting methods (see page 27). - There is an opportunity to add meadow species into the open space to establish a meadow habitat. - Many of the large patches of pioneer species, such as mugwort, found at Lead Mills may be out-competed by other species once the habitat has fully stabilized post-remediation.